rlieben/Eindproject/PROCESS.md

 # day 6
 Implemented all graphs on 1 webpage.
 Worked on a rewriting the graphs to a function, and for an update function later on.
 Not yet finished.
 Created the dropdown for selecting dataset.
 Not functional yet.

+# day 7
+Had some problems with the dropdown.
+Tried to consider making both graphs and using show and hide with the dropdown.
+However, that did not work properly yet.
+Forgot to commit to GitHub yesterday so did this first thing in the morning.